• Skip to primary navigation

 Dressing

-• 1 tablespoon Chinese black vinegar or rice vinegar or apple cider vinegar
+• 1 tablespoon Chinese black vinegar or rice vinegar / apple cider vinegar

 Instructions

-• Slice the ends off the mini cucumbers.
-With the side of the knife, smash cucumbers a few times until they’re a bit flattened and broken down the centre.
+• Slice off the ends of the mini cucumbers.
+Then with the side of the knife, smash cucumbers until they’re slightly flattened and split down the middle.
+Don't over-smash.

-• Slice cucumbers on an angle into 2-cm thick diagonal strips.
+• Then chop the cucumbers on an angle into ¾-inch wide strips.

-• Transfer sliced cucumbers to a bowl.
-Add salt and massage the salt into the cucumbers.
-Allow cucumbers to sit in salt for 5-10 minutes to draw out excess liquids.
-Discard liquid.
+• Then transfer the sliced cucumbers to a large bowl.
+Add the salt and gently massage it into the cucumbers.
+Let them sit for 5-10 minutes to draw out excess liquid, then discard the released liquid.

-• Rinse cucumbers under cold running water to remove excess salt or it'll be too salty.
+• Rinse the cucumbers under cold running water a few times to remove excess salt.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!